 If your company renders services, you need to focus on device-level data security measures, such as protecting electronic devices to minimize risks.
 On the other hand, retailers should pay close attention to securing customer data and network connections.

-All business information is considered critical.
-From the name of your customers to transaction dates, and most specifically credit card details, they should be kept as private and confidential as possible.
-To protect them against malicious intent, safeguard the data through encryption.
+All business information should be considered critical.
+From the name of your customers to transaction dates, and, of course, credit card details, they should be kept as private and confidential as possible.
+To protect them against malicious intent, safeguard data through encryption.

-Your goal is to make sure that every data collected through your business, may it be transaction data or employee information, is safely stored to prevent unauthorized access.
-One good trick that the majority of the companies use is to automatically log-out end users after 10 minutes of being inactive.
+The goal is to make sure that data collected through your business, whether it’s transaction data or employee information, is safely stored to prevent unauthorized access.
+One good trick that the majority of the companies use is to automatically log-out end-users after 10 minutes of being inactive.

-It might sound like a bit of basic advice but most business owners, together with their staff, often take passwords for granted.
-Weak passwords serve as a gateway for hacking, the easier it is to remember the higher the chances of criminals hacking your business.
-Start training your employees about the importance of making a strong password.
+While this is obvious advice, most business owners and their staff often take passwords for granted.
+Weak passwords serve as a gateway for hacking, the easier it is to remember the higher the chances of criminals hacking your information.
+Start training your employees about the importance of creating strong passwords.

 4. Use antivirus

-If there is one thing that could break the immunity of modern computers and servers, it would be none other than a virus.
-There are different kinds of viruses out there, but malware and phishing scams are made to steal sensitive information such as passwords and financial details.
+If there is one thing that could break the immunity of your business’ computers and servers, it would be none other than a virus.
+There are different kinds of viruses out there, but malware and phishing scams are especially common.
+They’re made to steal sensitive information such as passwords and financial details.

 To protect private data against outside invasion, install reliable anti-virus software.
 Antivirus should be installed on every computer including servers.
 To maintain its efficiency, regularly update your antivirus program and schedule system scans on a consistent basis to help identify possible threats.

-Just like a security guard, firewalls are made to protect your business against any unauthorized access – only this time it has gone digital.
+Just like a security guard, firewalls are made to protect your business against any unauthorized digital access.
 They secure your system by controlling and monitoring web traffic coming in and going out of your business.